 While many cooks like a bit of olive oil in their pans, cooking spray is strongly frowned upon by the manufacturer.

-Like many new product lines, Gotham Steel cookware gained a lot of attention and was extremely popular amongst those hoping to replace their Teflon pans.
+Like many new product lines, Gotham Steel cookware gained a lot of attention and is extremely popular amongst those hoping to replace their Teflon pans.

-As with any product, time will tell.
-If Gotham can get past manufacturing issues, educate users how to prevent the issues presented in our guide and get great quality pans into the hands of unhappy customers, hopefully this product line will continue to thrive for years to come.
+If Gotham Steel can get past manufacturing issues, educate users how to prevent the issues presented in our guide and get great quality pans into the hands of those unhappy customers, this product line will continue to thrive for years to come.